 Graham is a somewhat small city located in the state of North Carolina.
 With a population of 14,647 people and eight constituent neighborhoods, Graham is the 63rd largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Graham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Graham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Graham are a mix of both white- and blue-collar jobs.
 Overall, Graham is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Graham who work in office and administrative support (15.54%), sales jobs (9.99%), and management occupations (7.29%).
+There are especially a lot of people living in Graham who work in office and administrative support (15.75%), management occupations (7.40%), and sales jobs (7.00%).

 The most common language spoken in Graham is English.
 Other important languages spoken here include Spanish and Thai.